ethereum/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 ## Prerequisites {#prerequisites}

 You should have a good understanding of all the foundational topics and a high-level understanding of [Ethereum scaling](/developers/docs/scaling/).
-Implementing layer 2 solutions are advanced - the technology is quickly evolving and, as a result, is less battle-tested.
+Implementing scaling solutions such as rollups is an advanced topic as the technology is less battle-tested, and continues to be researched and developed.

 ## Why is layer 2 needed? {#why-is-layer-2-needed}